Solving real-life global financial problems with blockchain

 Our world economy is dominated by the dollar-focused central banking system, which makes it very difficult for countries with less influential fiat currency to become important players in the world economy.

 The blockchain can act as a savior in this case as the decentralized economy would not be owned by any country neither it is affiliated with any organization or region.
-All this make blockchain platforms as a favorable financial ecosystem.
+All of this makes blockchain platforms a favorable financial ecosystem.

 The analysis of the World Federation of Exchanges database, the total value of stocks traded globally is around USD 77.5 Trillion, and the market is evolving day by day becoming more complex and mammoth.

-The blockchain makes trading in the stock market more democratic with reduced transaction time & operational costs, allowing immediate settlements and automate compliance through smart contracts, with greater levels of security and transparency.
+The blockchain makes trading in the stock market more democratic with reduced transaction time & operational costs, allowing immediate settlements and automating compliance through smart contracts, with greater levels of security and transparency.

-Many financial stock exchanges are exploring the potential of blockchain to rejuvenate their stock markets, for instances – the Tokyo Stock Exchange, London Stock Exchange, South Korea Stock Exchange and the National Stock Exchange of India etc.
+Many financial stock exchanges are exploring the potential of blockchain to rejuvenate their stock markets, for instance – the Tokyo Stock Exchange, London Stock Exchange, South Korea Stock Exchange, the National Stock Exchange of India, etc.